 It is vital for erosion control blankets to be inspected and maintained properly until natural vegetation is established.
 You may need to irrigate blankets to germinate seedlings quickly or as a helping hand during long dry spells.
-Make sure to use a minimum of 3,000 gallons of water per acre.
 It is recommended that you irrigate the area in the evening or when it is cloudy to minimize evaporation.

 Bulging may appear because of emerging seedlings that push the blanket off the ground.
 This problem occurs when stapling or staking is done improperly.
 You should install stakes at least 1.5 feet apart, especially in the bulging areas, as soon as possible.
 This is to make sure that grass or groundcover plants find their way through the matting.

 In the event of sagging, you should consider installing longer anchors in a close matrix pattern.
 You can use shears or scissors to cut large sags or bulges and stake the area as properly as possible.
 You may also consider using mulch control netting and hand scattered straw for spot repairs.